Appearance

 Data Review UX

 For DefiLlama, the viewer should not imply exhaustive per-token source coverage.
-The resolver returns global DeFi context across the configured lookback, plus chain rows whose tokenSymbol matches the asset and stablecoin rows whose subject matches the asset symbol.
+New blocks use the configured macro scope: global, chain, protocol, or stablecoin.
+Legacy auto-scoped DefiLlama reads return global DeFi context across the configured lookback, plus matching chain and stablecoin rows.